-The firm reported six instances of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
+The firm reported 23 instances of potential non-compliance with Rule 2-01(c)(7) of Regulation S-X regarding audit committee pre-approval.
+All of these instances related to services provided by associated firms without those engagements having been pre-approved by the audit committee.